datocal/nolocal/docs/devguide/index.md

     ./gradlew check

 ### Integration testing
-There is a specific module for integration testing on [integration-test](https://github.com/datocal/nolocal/tree/master/src/integration-test)
+Integration tests are mixed with the unit tests, but on the infrastructure package.
-The tests are included inside the gradle _check_ task, using the [test-sets library](https://plugins.gradle.org/plugin/org.unbroken-dome.test-sets)
+Originally, there was a split creating a separate module for the integration tests, but maintaining the gradle file was more difficult than the actual benefits of having it separated.

 ### Mutation testing
 You can run the mutation testing too! to do that, simply run